Frequently Asked Questions

 Can I sponsor a second child?

-We welcome any sponsor to sponsor an additional child.
+We welcome any sponsor to sponsor additional children.
 While it is not required, we recommend that additional sponsored children be from the same CarePoint as the initial sponsored child.
 A connection to a child is a connection to the child’s community, and that relationship is strengthened when you sponsor additional children in that community.

 Do children sometimes leave the sponsorship program?